 But, in the hands of a showman like Trump, the effect can be worryingly intoxicating.
 Indeed, as scary as the prospect of the White House being turned into the set of Presidential Big Brother might be, we defy anyone who isn’t at least slightly intrigued by whether that would make for good television.

-This post first appeared on the BPP blog is based on the authors’ article in the British Journal of Politics and International Relations.
-It represents the views of the author and not those of the Brexit blog, nor the LSE.
-Image by DonkeyHotey: (CC BY-SA 2.0).
+Note: this post is based on the authors’ article in the British Journal of Politics and International Relations.

 Jack Corbett is Associate Professor of Politics at the University of Southampton.